Classes

 Host-microbial interactions in infectious disease, with emphasis on pathogenesis, host defenses, and molecular mechanisms of microbial virulence.

-Prerequisite: MIC 360 or 6 hours in microbiology with instructor approval.
+Prerequisites: MIC 220 and either MIC 360 or MIC 441 (or 6 hours in microbiology with instructor approval).
 Click here to link to blackboard